 - 1. Top: A white scrub top, purchased through Meridy's Uniforms in the designated style, is to be worn at all times.
-The current top features a circular patch on its sleeve, embroidered with "Albany State University Dept. of Nursing" and the ASU "torch" logo. - Student Identification: A student identification badge (issued by the Department of Nursing) is to be worn on the left chest area during the time a student is in any clinical area.
-This name badge will be made after enrollment in NURS 1101/1301: Fundamentals of Nursing during the first or second week of classes.

-- Thermal Clothing: Students who require extra clothing layers for warmth while in the clinical area may additionally wear a white lab jacket/coat, a white long-sleeve under-scrub top, and/or white medical sleeves.
+The current top features a circular patch on its sleeve, embroidered with "Albany State University Dept. of Nursing" and the ASU "torch" logo. - Student Identification: A student identification badge ("RamCard"), issued by Albany State University, is to be worn on the left chest area. - Thermal Clothing: Students who require extra clothing layers for warmth while in the clinical area may additionally wear a white lab jacket/coat, a white long-sleeve under-scrub top, and/or white medical sleeves.
 Students electing to wear the white lab jacket/coat must ensure that their student identification is not obscured. - 2.
 Bottoms: Navy blue scrub cargo pants, purchased through Meridy's Uniforms in an approved style, are to be worn at all times.
 Currently, only Cherokee models #4100, #4200, and #WW190 in navy have been approved to be worn as part of the clinical uniform.
 Pants are to be well-fitted.
 Students electing to instead wear a scrub-style dress or skirt must first receive prior approval, and its length should be mid-knee (or not over one inch above the knee) or mid-calf in length.
 White pantyhose (with no runs) must be worn with uniform skirts, and support hose are recommended. - 3.
 Shoes: Solid white professional work/duty shoes intended for long periods of standing or walking are to be worn at all times.
 Shoes must be leather or vinyl (no mesh or canvas materials are permitted), be closed-toe and heel, and feature a rubber or anti-skid bottom.
 While Meridy's Uniforms offers a small selection of approved clinical shoe styles, students may elect to purchase their shoes independently, but students must ensure that they adhere to the specifications above and are recommended to seek prior approval before purchase.
 White socks or pantyhose (as noted above) must be worn at all times.